leios/space-junk/src/content/jeb_2.md

 # Sanity is not necessary

+Jeb and Lars travel to see the stars
+Jake, Joanne, and Lars get trapped near the mangroves?

 Hey Dad,

 I hate to say it, but the people living on Nemo are all crazy.